Healthier Montgomery - Streets & Neighborhoods

 What to do

 Eating a diet full of colorful and fresh fruits and vegetables is one of the keys to long-term health and wellness.
-But for many communities, accessing that fresh produce can be both inconvenient and costly.
-Areas where residents have a difficult time reaching affordable, healthy food options, due to the absence of grocery stores within easy traveling distance, are known as food deserts.
+However, accessing fresh produce can be inconvenient and costly for many communities.
+Areas where residents have difficulty reaching affordable, healthy food options due to the absence of grocery stores within easy traveling distance are known as food deserts.
 If it’s hard for some of your neighbors to get healthy foods, or if those foods are more expensive than the more unhealthy options, you may be living in a food desert, and a community garden could be a great way to help eliminate those barriers to health.

 To Do List:

 2. Have a Neighborhood Meeting.
 Starting and maintaining a garden requires shared commitment and teamwork.
-Organize a meeting in order to discuss the need and feasibility for a garden within your neighborhood, and brainstorm ideas for locations, resources, and guidelines.
-Will you be planning for a large community garden, or a garden sharing program, where individual families each grow their own produce to share with other residents?
+Organize a meeting to discuss the need and feasibility of a garden within your neighborhood and brainstorm ideas for locations, resources, and guidelines.
+Plan for a large community garden or a garden-sharing program where individual families grow produce to share with other residents.

 3. X Marks the Spot.
-Even if your neighborhood doesn’t fall within a food desert, you can still get growing with a community garden.
-Explore your neighborhood for communal spaces that might be suitable for a shared garden, with level ground and plenty of sunlight.
-Determine whether or not you’ll need community, or city, approval to develop a garden.
+Explore your neighborhood for communal spaces suitable for a shared garden, with level ground and plenty of sunlight.
+Determine whether or not you’ll need community or city approval to develop a garden.

 4. Develop a Site Plan.
-You can make your garden as simple or complex as you’d like.
-Be sure to plan for boundaries, signage, composting, storage, access, and location and size of the garden beds.
+Your garden can be as simple or complex as you like.
+Be sure to plan for boundaries, signage, composting, storage, access, and the location and size of the garden beds.

 Tools